localvoid/ivi/README.md

 `render()` function has a standard interface that is used in many Virtual DOM libraries.
 First argument is used to specify a Virtual DOM to render, and the second one is a DOM node that will be used as a container.

-Virtual DOM API in ivi is using factory functions to instantiate Virtual DOM nodes and builder pattern to assign properties.
-There are different cons and pros for this API compared to JSX.
+Virtual DOM API in ivi is using factory functions to instantiate Virtual DOM nodes and [method chaining](https://en.wikipedia.org/wiki/Method_chaining) to assign properties.
+There are different pros and cons for this API compared to JSX.

-Factory functions for HTML elements are declared in the `ivi-html` package, `h1()` function will instantiate a Virtual DOM node for a `<h1>` element.
-Method `t()` is used to assign a text content.
+Factory functions for HTML elements are declared in the `ivi-html` package. `h1()` function will instantiate a Virtual DOM node for a `<h1>` element, and method `t()` is used to assign a text content.

-### Stateful Components
+### Components

 Components API were heavily influenced by the new [React hooks API](https://reactjs.org/docs/hooks-intro.html).